m19v/m19v.github.io/docs/tutorials/software-engineering/kafka.md

 - **Uber** - uses Kafka to gather user, taxi and trip data in real-time to compute and forecast demand, and compute surge pricing in real-time
 - **LinkedIn** - uses Kafka to prevent spam, collect user interactions to make better connection recommendations in real time.

----
-⚡ Kafka is only used as a transportation mechanism
+> :warning: ⚡ Kafka is only used as a transportation mechanism!
----

 ## References